Thursday, 31 December 2020

 Wednesday, 23 December 2020

-The CSIAP Farmers’ Database Training Programme for CSIAP Staff
+The CSIAP Launches Farmers’ Database Training Programme for Project Staff

-A special training programme on CSIAP framers’ database was held at the Governor’s Auditorium of North Central Provincial Council Office, Anuradhapura yesterday (22nd) under the patronage of Dr. Priyantha Weerasinghe, Project Director, CSIAP.
-This is the first time that CSIAP has conducted such a training for its staff.
+A special training programme on the Climate Smart Irrigated Agriculture Project (CSIAP) farmers’ database was held yesterday (22nd) at the Governor’s Auditorium of the North Central Provincial Council Office in Anuradhapura, under the patronage of Dr. Priyantha Weerasinghe, Project Director of CSIAP.
+This marks the first occasion on which CSIAP has conducted a dedicated training programme of this nature for its staff.

-Selected staff from six Deputy Project Directors’ Offices including Provincial Deputy Project Directors and senior officials of PMU attended this event.
-Those, who were on the training programme, had been given hands on experience by Mr. Uvindu Anuradha, Senior Web Developer and Mr. Ajantha Lakmal, Senior Web Developer, a team from SLT Digital Info Service Ltd lead by Mr. Danushka Gangoda, Team Leader.
-Mr. Lakshman Premanath, Deputy Project Director, North Central Province, CSIAP organized the above programme.
+Selected staff members from six Deputy Project Directors’ Offices, including Provincial Deputy Project Directors and senior officials of the Project Management Unit (PMU), participated in the programme.
+The training provided hands-on practical experience on the farmers’ database system, facilitated by Mr. Uvindu Anuradha and Mr. Ajantha Lakmal, Senior Web Developers from SLT Digital Info Services (Pvt) Ltd. The training team was led by Mr. Danushka Gangoda, Team Leader.
+Mr. Lakshman Premanath, Deputy Project Director of the CSIAP in the North Central Province, was also present at the programme.

 Thursday, 19 November 2020